elastic/connectors/docs/DEVELOPING.md

 ### Availability and prerequisites

-⚠️ _Currently, this connector is available in **beta** starting in 8.8_.
-Features in beta are subject to change and are not covered by the service level agreement (SLA) of features that have reached general availability (GA).

-Elastic versions 8.6.0+ are compatible with Elastic connector frameworks.
-Your deployment must include the Elasticsearch, Kibana, and Enterprise Search services.
+This connector is available as a **connector client** from the **Python connectors framework**.
+To use this connector, satisfy all [connector client requirements](https://www.elastic.co/guide/en/enterprise-search/master/build-connector.html).

+This connector is in **beta** and is subject to change.
+The design and code is less mature than official GA features and is being provided as-is with no warranties.
+Beta features are not subject to the support SLA of official GA features.

-### Compatibility
+### Usage

-  Sharepoint Connector supports below Sharepoint Server versions:
-  - Sharepoint 2013
-  - Sharepoint 2016
-  - Sharepoint 2019

-### Create an Administrator Account For SharePoint Online:
-  - To create an administrator account, join the Microsoft 365 Developer Program and get the Microsoft 365 developer subscription with a new administrator account for 90 days.
-Use this administrator account for signing into SharePoint Online and Azure AD to fetch more details.
+To use this connector as a **connector client**, use the **build a connector** workflow.
+See [Connector clients and frameworks](https://www.elastic.co/guide/en/enterprise-search/master/build-connector.html).

+For additional operations, see [Usage](https://www.elastic.co/guide/en/enterprise-search/master/connectors-usage.html).

+### Configuring the SharePoint Online Connector:
+  You must configure the SharePoint connector before connecting the SharePoint Online service to Elastic Search.
+For this you must create an **OAuth App** in the SharePoint Online platform.

+  To get started, first log in to SharePoint Online and access your administrative dashboard.

+   **Note:** Ensure you are logged in as the Azure Portal **service account**.
+  - Sign in to https://portal.azure.com/ and click on **Azure Active Directory**
+  - Locate **App Registrations** and Click **New Registration**.
+  - Give your app a name - like "Elastic  Search" - and make it multitenant.

+    **Note:** Setting the app to single tenant will result in a degraded experience, and the connector will not sync content.

+    Leave the Redirect URIs blank for now.
-  - Register your app with Microsoft Azure AD
+  - Register the application
-  - To use the Microsoft identity platform endpoint, you must register your app using the Azure app registration portal.
-You can use either a Microsoft account or a work or school account to register an app.
-  - To configure an app to use the OAuth 2.0 authorization code grant flow, you'll need to save the following values when registering the app:
-    - Client Id: `Application(client) ID` which you can find inside App registrations from azure portal
-    - Client Secret: It is a `Value` which you need to create  form `Certificates and secrets` from azure portal
-    - Tenant Id: Dedicated instance of azure AD  which you can find inside App registrations from azure portal
-    - Tenant name: Name of domain
+  - Retrieve and keep the **Client ID** and **Tenant ID** handy - we'll need it within Elastic Search.
+  - Locate the **Client Secret** by navigating to **Certificates & Secrets**
+  - Pick a name for your client secret (for example, Elastic Search).
+Select 24 months as the expiration date
+  - Save the **Client Secret** value before leaving this screen - we'll need it within Elastic Search.
+  - We must now set up the permissions the Application will request from the Azure Portal service account.
+Navigate to **API Permissions** and click **Add Permission**.
+Add **delegated permissions** until the list resembles the following:
+    ```
+    User.Read
+    ```
+  - Finally, **Grant admin consent**.

+    Use the Grant Admin Consent link from the permissions screen.
+  - At last also save the tenant name (i.e. Domain name) of Azure platform

 ### SharePoint Online permissions required to run the connector:

    Refer to the following documentation for setting [SharePoint Permissions](https://learn.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-apponly-azureacs)

-   - To set `DisableCustomAppAuthentication` to false we need to connect to SharePoint using Windows PowerShell and then run set-spotenant -DisableCustomAppAuthentication $false
+   - To set `DisableCustomAppAuthentication` to false we need to connect to SharePoint using Windows PowerShell and run set-spotenant -DisableCustomAppAuthentication $false

-   - In azure portal > Azure Active Directory > App registrations > API permission
-        - Click Add a permission
-        - Click Microsoft Graph and complete the following steps:
-            - Click Application permissions.
-            - Select the User.Read permission.
-        - After adding permission Grant admin consent for tenant_name
    - To assign full permissions to the tenant in SharePoint Online, in your browser, go to the tenant URL.
-For example, go to `https://<office_365_tenant_URL>/_layouts/15/appinv.aspx`.
+For example, go to `https://<office_365_admin_tenant_URL>/_layouts/15/appinv.aspx` such as `https://contoso-admin.sharepoint.com/_layouts/15/appinv.aspx`.
 The SharePoint admin center page appears.
-       - In the App ID box, enter the application ID that you recorded earlier, and then click Lookup.In the Title box, the name of the application appears.
+       - In the App ID box, enter the application ID that you recorded earlier, and then click Lookup.
+In the Title box, the name of the application appears.
        - In the App Domain box, type tenantname.onmicrosoft.com
        - In the App's Permission Request XML box, type the following XML string:
            ```